Joseph White, former AP sports writer, dies at 56

 White had recently cut short a hike of the Appalachian Trail after breaking his wrist.

-He won Sports Writer of the Year honors in 2005 at The AP while based in Washington, where he covered the NFL’s Redskins and broke news such as the hiring of Jim Zorn as the team’s head coach.
+He won Sports Writer of the Year honors in 2005 at the AP while based in Washington, where he covered the NFL’s Redskins and broke news such as the hiring of Jim Zorn as the team’s head coach.
 His beats also included the NBA’s Wizards, other professional and college teams.
 White also was a member of AP’s Olympics coverage.

-Before going to Washington, White worked for The AP in London.
+Before going to Washington, White worked for the AP in London.

 He took a sabbatical from the company in 2015 and moved to Staunton, in the Shenandoah Valley.
 White bought Cranberry’s Grocery & Eatery, a natural foods store and cafe, and used events such as scavenger hunts and trivia nights to ingrain himself and the business in the community.
 He did not return to journalism.